-Although the addition of other terms (here, "soldes", meaning "discount" in French) may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
+Although the addition of other terms (here, "markets") may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.